Lkrakow/Project-proposal/README.md

 Here the cleaning of the data is done and now it has to be merged into a single dataset:

-The first step is to extract each datsets limits in terms of year because we can only merge two datsets of the same size using the function .
-This is done using the function get_date_limits
+The first step is to extract each datset's limit in terms of year because we can only merge two datsets of the same size using the function get_date_limits

-The second step is to create a merge dataset table which will have the right limits in order for both data to be available initialise_merged_data_set.
-Thid creates a table with year and two empty columns data1 and data2
+The second step is to create a merge dataset table which will have the right year limits in order for both data to be available.
+This is done using the function initialise_merged_data_set.
+This creates a table with year and two empty columns data1 and data2

-The third and last step is to use the function fill_merged_set to fill in the data with the ata from the csv.
+The third and last step is to use the function fill_merged_set to fill in the table with the data from the csv files.
 In order to do so we need to average the values per year because in the sealevel dataset we have data for four month a year and in the temperature anomaly dataset we have data for each twelve month.
 Therefore, for the format of both dataset to be identical so it can be compared we average the values per year then fill them in the table.

 * What can this project be used for?